dldc-packages/rsync/README.md

 ## Performance

 This package was not designed to be fast.
 Since it's implemented fully in TypeScript, it's not as fast as the C implementation of rsync.
-I tried to use the best practices to make is less slow but I did not benchmark it 🤷.
+I tried to use the best practices to make it less slow but I did not benchmark it 🤷.

 ## Dependencies 🪶

-This package has a single dependency [etienne-dldc/erreur](https://github.com/etienne-dldc/erreur) to define custom errors.
+This package has a single dependency [@dldc/erreur](https://github.com/dldc-packages/erreur) to define custom errors.